TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-07-01-5-workflow-tips-every-php-developer-should-know.md

     So [I started to collect tips](https://github.com/TomasVotruba/tomasvotruba.com/issues/226) I use on training and mentoring that I don't even notice, but others find fascinating.
 Here is 5 of them.
-tweet: "New Post on #php 🐘 blog: 5 Workflow Tips every PHP Developer Should Know"
 ---

 ## 1. Find any file in Github Repository within a Second